NVK2016/MongoDbScrapper/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.
 I will assume that you already have Node.js and MongoDB installed locally.
 See deployment for notes on how to deploy the project on a live system.

+1. clone the repository on your local machine.
+2. Then navigate to the cloned folder within it type

+    npm install

+to install all the required packages to scarpe the site.

+3. the site can be access using the above heroku link.

 ## Screenshots